triton-inference-server/model_navigator/docs/helm_charts.md

  --set deployer.modelUri={url/to/model}
 ```

-The model on Triton Inference Server is deployed in your cluster.
+The model on the Triton Inference Server is deployed in your cluster.

-For more information about Helm, install, and other operations, refer to this [documentation](https://helm.sh/docs/intro/using_helm/).
+For more information about Helm, installation, and other operations, refer to this [documentation](https://helm.sh/docs/intro/using_helm/).

-### Optional customizations
+### Optional Customizations

-Helm Chart for inference allows providing customization on installation time by overriding default values stored in:
+The Helm Chart for inference allows providing customization on installation time by overriding default values stored in:

 ```
 {INFERENCE_CHART_NAME}/values.yaml